hydrian/pathos-flatpak/README.md

 ## Building

 This is a temporary step.
-Once the development team gets Pathos on Flathub, this step will be unessessary.
+Once the development team gets Pathos on Flathub, this step will become unnecessary.
 The following instructions builds and installs the flatpak image of Pathos.

+> [!IMPORTANT]
+> Recently, the default branch changed from `main` to `stable`.
+If you have an older git checkout, you may need to update the remotes or just delete and reclone the git repository.

 ```bash
 cd ~/git